Cover Photo by Blair Speed

 One week I'm feeling amazing, climbing the best I've ever climbed.

 Does this sound familiar at all?
-Fluctuations in energy vary from person to person, though a commonality makes us all subject to week to week changes: hormones.
+Fluctuations in energy vary from person to person, though a commonality makes us all subject to weekly changes: hormones.
 This may be a more obvious truth for women, but men, too, experience hormonal changes.

-(*Disclaimer: I'm not a doctor by any stretch of the imagination.
-I found this information by reading both scientific and commercial articles on the interwebs.)
+(*Disclaimer: I'm not a doctor.
+I found this information by reading both scientific and commercial articles.)

 Overview of Hormones